Search element - Quick search bar

 health

-• The longer you exclusively breastfeed your baby within the first 6 months, the lower their health risks.
+• the longer you exclusively breastfeed your baby within the first 6 months, the lower their health risks.

-• The longer you breastfeed all up, the lower the health risks for you and your baby.
+• the longer you breastfeed all up, the lower the health risks for you and your baby.

-For baby, not being breastfed (or being breastfed for a shorter length of time), increases the risk of:
+Not being breastfed (or being breastfed for a shorter length of time), increases the risk of:

 • gastrointestinal infections